Quadrifolium/TFinMedia/en-GB/20140523 当代歌坛(Modern Music Field) Part 4.md

 3. Lao WANG, came here!!!
 4. Take a natural photo, OK?
 It's too official these days.
 5. A selfie, please!!!
-6. Tell me why don't you post a weibo yesterday?
+6. Tell me why didn't you post something yesterday?
-7. Post something QAQ Miss you very much for not seeing you these days QAQ Indeed QAQ Don't just watch weibos, post one!
+7. Post something QAQ Miss you very much for not seeing you these days QAQ Indeed QAQ Don't just watch posts, post one!
 8. It's time for an action, I guess!
 9. What's going on today!!!
 10. (´；ω；`)